 You are not eligible to work if you are on authorized leave from your studies.

 If, due to extenuating circumstances, you become a part-time student in your final term, you are still eligible to work off-campus as long as it is confirmed to be your final semester and you have maintained full-time academic status throughout your program, provided you meet all eligibility criteria.
+For more information, please visit full-time students with a part-time course load in their final academic term on IRCC's website.

-Under standard circumstances, international students are permitted to work up to 20 hours a week while enrolled in full-time studies.
-Adhering to these limitations is crucial, as exceeding 20 hours a week constitutes a violation of your study permit conditions.
+Under standard circumstances, international students are permitted to work up to 24 hours a week while enrolled in full-time studies.
+Adhering to these limitations is crucial, as exceeding 24 hours a week constitutes a violation of your study permit conditions.
 This breach can have severe consequences, potentially resulting in the loss of status, denial of future study or work permits, and even expulsion from the country.

 However, during scheduled breaks, international students can work full-time, provided they maintain full-time academic status before and after the break.
 There are no restrictions on the number of hours worked during these breaks as long as the employer complies with provincial labour laws.
 For more information, you can refer to BC employment standards.